-"I'm saying don't wait forty years for another chance at happiness.
+"Don't wait forty years for another chance at happiness.
 You might not get it."

 "Who says I have a chance at it now?"

 "You do if you would just open your eyes and see what's staring you right in the face," she said as she stomped her foot in the sand.